 The Office of International Education staff members bring many experiences and backgrounds to their work.
 What we have in common is a passion for international education and working with our students and clients.
 Meet our staff below, including our Study Abroad Team and International Student, Scholar, and Employee Services Team.

 Kim Howard was appointed Director of the Office of International Education in Fall 2008.
 She oversees a talented team committed to a work environment filled with integrity, respect, optimism, collaboration balanced with autonomy, and humor.
 Kim has led the department during a period of significant growth in international activity at UVM, including the doubling of international student enrollment, the expansion of exchange program/study abroad participation, bringing in-house the administration of non-immigrant casework for UVM employees, and implementing web-based data and work flow systems for a largely paperless office.
 As a member of Trainer Corps in NAFSA: Association of International Educators, Kim has trained colleagues nationally and regionally on risk assessment, crisis management and health and safety in study abroad, as well as managing an education abroad office.
+Kim has been selected as the 2022 NAFSA Academy Coach for Region XI.

-Kim’s tenure at UVM spans nearly 20 years, including positions in Undergraduate Admissions and in Orientation.
+Kim’s tenure at UVM spans 20 years, including positions in Undergraduate Admissions and in Orientation.
 Kim earned her master’s in higher education and student affairs administration from the University of Vermont, and her bachelor’s in ethnic studies from U.C.
 Berkeley.
 Kim’s non-higher education professional background includes work in journalism, public relations and teaching in Japan, where her passion for international education began.
 A native of California, Kim loves hiking, bird watching, and playing with her dogs.

 Linda has held multiple positions in the OIE since her arrival in 2000 and is currently the Assistant Director of Study Abroad.
 In addition to supervising a wonderful team of study abroad advisors, she advises students interested in Africa or the Middle East.
 She completed her undergraduate and master's degrees at the University of Vermont.
 During her undergraduate study, she designed and researched an independent study in Botswana, Zambia, and Zimbabwe.
 Her master's thesis was a comparative analysis of the effectiveness of study abroad programs.
 She has presented at both the NAFSA Regional and National conferences regarding the perceptions of health and safety in Africa.
 In her free time, you can find Linda outside in the mountains skiing or hiking.